fastoch/Networking-Fundamentals-TechWorld-with-Nana/README.md

 # Phase 1: The Physical Server Era

 When our platform first launched, everything ran on a single physical server.
-One powerful machine in a data center running our web application, database, and all the services.
+One powerful machine in a data center running our web application, database, and all the services, using a single public IP address.

+---
+2/38